 The most famous extreme sport of them all.
 Attach yourself to a giant rubber band and throw yourself off somewhere inadvisably high.
 AJ Hackett is the original bungy company and still the best in the world.
-The spectacular tropical setting just adds to the mind-blowing rush.
+The tropical Cairns setting just adds to the mind-blowing rush.

 The traditional way to see the Whitsunday Islands is over three days on a sailing boat, but if you're short on time (or patience) you can whizz around them on a half-metal, half-inflatable craft.
 It's not actually a raft, more of a very light boat with a very large engine.
 Imagine the offspring of a military landing craft and a banana...
 You miss out on lots of peace and tranquillity, but it does get you to the best spots quickly, and is great fun to snorkel off.

 The Tully is Australia's best white-water rafting river.
 It's a full day activity, but you don't need to stay in Mission Beach if you don't want to: it's very easy to book from Cairns and the company will provide transport both ways.
 But Mission Beach is small, very chilled and well worth a couple of nights.

 Surfers Paradise is as good a place as any to organise your zorbing.
 Get into a giant hamster ball and roll down a hill.
 Simple really.
 We can't believe it took so long for someone to come up with the idea.

 You can't say you've been to the east coast of Australia if you haven't at least had a go at surfing.
 There plenty of great spots between Sydney and Brisbane, but Byron Bay is best for beginners.
 There are plenty of surf schools about, so the prices are pretty reasonable.
 Don't be shy, it's not as hard as it looks and you'll probably be standing up within two or three hours.